sismics/docs/README.md

   - `DATABASE_URL`: The jdbc connection string to be used by `hibernate`.
   - `DATABASE_USER`: The user which should be used for the database connection.
   - `DATABASE_PASSWORD`: The password to be used for the database connection.
+  - `DATABASE_POOL_SIZE`: The pool size to be used for the database connection.

 - Language
   - `DOCS_DEFAULT_LANGUAGE`: The language which will be used as default.
 Currently supported values are: